 But you'll likely find better places to meet your daily macros and with more offers.
 Low-carb options at Chipotle are fairly limited compared to other restaurants.
 Chipotle also doesn't offer breakfast options and their meals tend to be on the pricier side when compared to other popular fast food places like McDonald's and Taco Bell.

-If you are a fan of Mexican, spicy food but need to stick to a carb limit of 50 grams per day, then visit Chipotle and order one of the 4 meals we described here.
+If you are a fan of Mexican, spicy food but need to stick to a carb limit of 50 grams per day, then visit Chipotle and order one of the meals described here.
 You'll get plenty of protein, loads of fat, and will get to enjoy high-quality ingredients with lots of flavor.

 Chipotle is known for its simple and spicy food and doesn't have a bulky menu.
 So your options are fairly limited at this popular fast food place.
 But Chipotle is good at what it does best and you'll definitely get your bang for the buck.